 The likelihood of experiencing burnout depends on the size of your die—the larger the die, the safer you are.
 Try to keep your die as large as possible for the best chance at avoiding burnout consequences.

-Not all magical abilities put your body at harm's risk—these innate or controlled safe magics don't require a burnout roll when used:
+Not all magical abilities put your body at harm's risk.
+Some forms of magic are innate, controlled, or otherwise rendered harmless—these safe magics don't require a burnout roll when used:

 Magic is a fickle thing, even in the hands of the well-trained.
 If you want an explanation for your burnout, roll a d20 and check the Burnout Reasons table below—or choose your own reason if you prefer.